mariooohzc/calculator_kivy_python_mobile_app/README.md

 ## Converted to APK file
 The APK file is created using github and buildozer.spec file

-## miscellaneous
+# Functions
-The basic addition, subtraction, multiplication, division, remainder (modulo) functions are defined in this project except for the sin, cos and tan function which are imported from the math library.
+The basic addition, subtraction, multiplication, division, remainder (modulo) functions are defined in this project and can be seen in the main.py file.
+However, the sin, cos and tan function are imported from the math library.

 # Demo